Information about move-in day, including routes to halls, parking and more can be found on this page. Scroll for details.

 What assistance will be available during move-in?
 Will there be carts?

-Unfortunately, WVU staff are unable to help move students' belongings into the building due to health and safety guidelines.
 Several four-sided carts (similar to those used in hotels for laundry) will be available at each hall during check-in.

 Can you leave your residence hall after move-in for shopping or have a meal and then return?